sazadeh/NLPProject/README.md

 **Word2Vec Vs. Doc2Vec**
-In word2vec, you train to find word vectors and then you use these word vectors in NLP tasks. doc2vec generates vectors representing documents (sentences, paragraphs) While Word2Vec computes a feature vector for every word in the corpus, Doc2Vec computes a feature vector for every document in the corpus
+In word2vec, you train to find word vectors and then you use these word vectors in NLP tasks. doc2vec generates vectors representing documents (sentences, paragraphs) While Word2Vec computes a feature vector for every word in the corpus, Doc2Vec computes a feature vector for every document in the corpus.

+**How Does it Work?**
+Both Word2Vec and Doc2Vec train models to predict one or more words.
+The weight matrices that are created during this training are the word and document vectors.

 Gensim allows you to train doc2vec with or without word vectors